devnope/ansible-workadventure/README.md

 This prepares you to have a basically working server to which you can logon via ssh with your private key.
 After that you can use git to pull this repository and install Ansible.

-Then you should create a Vault-File for Ansible.
+Then you should create a Vault-File for Ansible and name it "vars.vault.yml".
 An example is provided in "vault-template.yml".

 After you filled in the Vault-File, fill in your specific data inside the `deployment.yml`.
 ```